Cooking in The Keys

 The Health Benefits of Salmon

 I adapted this recipe from A Taste for Comfort: A scenic tour of Pacific Northwest Inns with selected recipes.
-This book is a real gem.
+This book is a real gem for anyone who loves authentic seafood soup.

-Check out the April Point Resort!
-The waterfront resort on Quadra Island in British Columbia, Canada, has fishing charters whale watching, and grizzly bear tours.
-Wow!
+It instantly reminds me of the April Point Resort.
+If you ever visit Quadra Island in British Columbia, Canada, it's a stunning waterfront resort known for incredible fishing charters, whale watching, and grizzly bear tours.

-This northwest salmon chowder is a healthy soup that is made with wild-caught Pacific Northwest salmon, carrots, celery, potatoes, tomato paste, chicken stock, parsley, dill, and capers.
-It tastes great and makes a very hearty meal.
+This classic Northwest salmon chowder is a healthy, tomato-based salmon soup made with wild-caught Pacific Northwest salmon, crisp carrots, celery, potatoes, and savory capers.
+It is incredibly flavorful and makes a very hearty, comforting meal.

 FAQ